matthijsz/qqman/README.md

 # qqman
 My QQ/Manhattan-plotter written in Python.
-Depending on the size of the input data this is about 2-3x faster than doing the equivalent in R (bigger input files result in bigger improvements).
+Depending on the size of the input data this is about 2-3x faster than doing the equivalent in R (bigger input files result in bigger improvements).<br>
+It can be used directly in your own Python script, or it can be run from the command line. <br>

 # Command-line usage
 To see the help page:<br>